Reply to "Comment on `Generalized James' effective Hamiltonian method'"

-Moreover, we should point out that the third-order effective Hamiltonian (15) in \cite{Shao} is exactly Hermitian under the situation that all of the frequencies $\omega _{m}$ are distinct as stated in our paper \cite{Shao} :\textquotedblleft we mainly focus on the third-order case and limit ourselves to the case that all of the frequencies $\omega _{m}$ are distinct and the algebraic sum of any three frequencies, including two same ones, is equal to zero or distinct from zero", the Hermiticity of the third-order effective Hamiltonian (15) in \cite{Shao} was also proved in the appendix under the conditions mentioned.
+Moreover, we should point out that the third-order effective Hamiltonian (15) in \cite{Shao} is exactly Hermitian under the situation that all of the frequencies $\omega _{m}$ are distinct as stated in our paper \cite{Shao}:\textquotedblleft we mainly focus on the third-order case and limit ourselves to the case that all of the frequencies $\omega _{m}$ are distinct and the algebraic sum of any three frequencies, including two same ones, is equal to zero or distinct from zero", the Hermiticity of the third-order effective Hamiltonian (15) in \cite{Shao} was also proved in the appendix under the conditions mentioned.

 The third-order Hamiltonian expressed in Eq.
-(19) in the preceding Comment was derived by using the time-averaged dynamics method developed in \cite {James-2007}, which can avoid the non-Hermitian effective Hamiltonian, but this does not mean our result is not correct.
+(19) in the comment was derived by using the time-averaged dynamics method developed in Ref. \cite{James-2007}, which can avoid the non-Hermitian effective Hamiltonian, but this does not mean our result is not correct.
 In fact, our iterative method is equivalent to that of the Dyson series, and the non-Hermitian character of the truncated effective Hamiltonian is just corresponding to the non-unitary character of the truncated Dyson series.
-The third-order effective Hamiltonian (15) in \cite{Shao} is exactly Hermitian under the conditions mentioned in our paper.
+The third-order effective Hamiltonian (15) in Ref. \cite{Shao} is exactly Hermitian under the conditions mentioned in our paper, and thus it can be safely used to solve problems which meet these conditions. \\

+In addition, as an approximate method, the third-order effective Hamiltonian corresponding to the third-order perturbation theory can be regarded as Hermitian when the algebraic sum of any three frequencies infinitely \emph{approaches to zero, but not equal to zero}.
+Because the coefficients of the term and its Hermitian part in $ \hat{H}_{\text{eff}}^{(3)} $ are approximately equal under such a condition.
+For example, in Sec.
+IV of the comment \cite{comment} the authors obtain Eq.
+(25) according to our paper \cite{Shao}, where terms with $ \delta=\Delta_1+\Delta_2-\omega $ approaching to zero in the exponent are kept and the other rapid oscillating terms are all neglected according to the rotating wave approximation.
+After substituting the relation $ \delta=\Delta_1+\Delta_2-\omega $ into Eq.
+(25), one may find

+when $ \delta $ is close to zero.
+Therefore, the effective time-dependent Hamiltonian (25) can be regarded as Hermitian.
+Under the condition mentioned in our paper \cite{Shao}, i.e., $ \delta=0 $, the both give the same results.

+By the way, in the comment \cite{comment} the Eq.
+(26) is not very exact, the correct form is

+which lacks the last term that the authors discard.
+Moreover, the Eq.
+(27) is not very exact, which can be further simplified, and the correct form is

+Furthermore, it is obvious that by applying a unitary transformation with $ \hat{U}=\text{exp}\left[ -i\hat{H}^{(2)}_0 t \right] $ on the Hamiltonian (28) one cannot directly obtain Eq.
+(29), which has discarded many terms without any assumptions and approximations.